kisslinux/repo/README.md

 - `remove`: Remove an installed package.
 - `list`: List installed packages.
 - `update`: List packages with available updates.

+### `puke build pkg`

+Puke's `build` operator handles a package from its source code to the installable `.tar.gz` file.
+Sources are downloaded, checksums are verified, dependencies are checked and the package is compiled then packaged.

+### `puke checksum pkg`

+Puke's `checksum` operator generates the initial checksums for a package from every source in the `sources` file.

+### `puke depends pkg`

+Puke's `depends` operator does not recursively check dependencies.
+It only lists the direct dependencies for the selected package.
+In the future, more complex dependency solving may be added.

+### `puke install pkg`

+Puke's `install` operator takes the built `.tar.gz` file and installs it in the system.
+This is as simple as removing the old version of the package (*if it exists*) and unpacking the archive at `/`.

+### `puke remove pkg`

+Puke's `remove` operator uninstalls a package from your system.
+Files and directories in `/etc` are untouched.
+Support for exclusions will come as they are needed.

+### `puke list` or `puke list pkg`

+Puke's `list` operator lists the installed packages and their versions.
+Giving `list` an argument will check if a singular package is installed.

+### `puke update`

+Puke's `update` operator does a `git pull` of the repository and compares the repository versions to the installed database versions.
+Any mismatch in versions is considered a new upgrade from the repository.

 ## The package format